-1.6 Financial instruments
+1.7 Financial instruments

-The company has elected to apply the provisions of Section 11 'Basic Financial Instruments' and Section 12 'Other Financial Instruments Issues' of FRS 162 to all of its financial instruments.
+The company has elected to apply the provisions of Section 11 'Basic Financial Instruments' and Section 12 'Other Financial Instruments Issues' of FRS 102 to all of its financial instruments.

-Financial instruments are recognised in the company's balance sheet when the company becomes party to the contractual provisions of the instrument.
+Financial instruments are recognised in the company's statement of financial position when the company becomes party to the contractual provisions of the instrument.